My Classic Car: 1955 Ford F100 Pickup

 When and how did you acquire the car?

 Wilson: Bought from father in June of 1987.
-Originally used by Bell South, Wilson bought the truck off his father for $550, a price he picked because his father bought it for $500 in 1965.
+Originally used by Bell South for a supervisor's truck, Wilson bought the truck off his father for $550, a price he picked because his father bought it for $500 in 1965.
 "He made a profit," Wilson said.

 Tell us about your car (Specs, restoration work, unique items).